TalShor/SciLMM/README.md

 ## Tips
 For anything bigger than 200K-250K individuals, I prefer HE.
 It's really really really fast, pretty accurate, and you don't have to mess around with the CHOLMOD library.

+Creating IBD matrices for 2-3 million individuals works great, from some reason - 11 million involves large numerical errors - will update on this when I understand this better.

 If needed, please contact Tal Shor at talihow@gmail.com.